vivekagr/AWS-SAA-C02-Course/README.md

 same tooling as if you were accessing a self-managed database.

 The database can be optimized for:

-db.m5 general
+- db.m5 general
-db.r5 memory
+- db.r5 memory
-db.t3 burst
+- db.t3 burst

 There is an associated size and AZ selected.

-When you provision an instance, you provision dedicated storage to that instance.
+When you provision an instance, you provision dedicated EBS storage to that instance.
-This is EBS storage located in the same AZ.
+- This EBS storage is located in the same AZ.
-RDS is vulnerable to failures in that AZ.
+- RDS is vulnerable to failures in that AZ.

-The storage can be allocated with SSD or magnetic.
+The storage can be allocated with SSD (io1, gp2) or magnetic.

-io1 - lots of IOPS and consistent low latency gp2 - same burst pool architecture as it does on EC2, used by default magnetic - compatibility mostly for long term historic uses
+- io1 - lots of IOPS and consistent low latency
+- gp2 - same burst pool architecture as it does on EC2, used by default
+- magnetic - compatibility mostly for long term historic uses

-Billing is per instance and hourly rate for that compute.
-You are billed for storage allocated.
+Billing is per instance and hourly rate for CPU and memory.
+You are also billed for storage allocated.

+**Rules for RDS Instance in a VPC !!!**:
+- the VPC we use for our RDS Instance must have **at least two subnets**
+- these subnets must be in two different AZs
+- if we want our RDS Instance to be publicly accessible, we need to enable VPC attributes: **DNS hostnames** and **DNS resolution**
+- **DB subnet group** is a collection of subnets (typically private) that we create in a VPC and that we then designate for our DB instances
+- each DB subnet group should have **subnets in at least two AZs** (to avoid losing everything on one AZ failure)
+- if a primary DB instance of a Multi-AZ deployment fails, Amazon RDS can promote the corresponding **standby in another AZ** and then create a new standby using an IP address of the subnet in one of the other AZs
+- when Amazon RDS creates a DB instance in a VPC, **it assigns a network interface to our DB instance by using an IP address from our DB subnet group !!!**
+  - however, we should use DNS name to connect to our database because the underlying IP address changes during failover

+How it works (migration from self-managed EC2 database server to RDS)?
+- go to **RDS**
+  - go to **Subnet Groups** & create new DB Subnet Group
+    - select your VPC
+    - in subnet section, pick all subnets that you have created for DB purposes (i.e. one subnet in each AZ)
+  - go to **Databases** & create new Database
+    - pick database server (e.g. MariaDB)
+    - pick template (Production, Dev/Test, Free tier)
+    - set username and password
+    - pick instance size
+    - pick allocated storage size (e.g. 20 GiB), check if "Enable storage autoscaling" is enabled if it's needed
+    - set Multi-AZ deployment if needed (creates a standby instance in a **different AZ**) - this is not covered under free tier
+    - select your VPC
+    - under "Additional connectivity configuration", pick the Subnet Group created in previous step
+    - we can set if the instance will be publicy accessible or not (default is no)
+  - once Database is created:
+    - go into details -> Security Groups -> edit SG
+      - **by default, it will only allow traffic on DB's port for one source: our public IP (one we're logged in to AWS console)**
+      - edit inbound rules
+      - remove our public IP, instead set "Custom" and pick our VPC Security Group.
+Save changes
+    - go into details and save the Endpoint (URL)
+- SSH into our EC2 Instance
+  - make a dbdump of database
+  - connect to new RDS Instance (using the URL copied previously) and put dbdump in it
+  - change configuration of your app to use this RDS Instance
+- now we can get rid of EC2 database server

 ### RDS Multi AZ (High-Availability)